desandro/3dtransforms/cube.md

   </div>
 </div>

-Note here that the `translateZ` function comes _after_ the `rotate`.
+Note here that the `translate` function comes _after_ the `rotate`.
 The order of transform functions is meaningful.
-Each face is first rotated towards its position, then translated outward in a separate vector.
+Each face is first rotated towards its position, then translated outward in a separate direction.

 We have rendered a cube, but we're not done yet.

-## Returning to the Z origin plane
+## Un-fuzzing 3D transformed text

+Take another look at the text "front" in the above cube.
+It's fuzzy.

-3d transforms affect text rendering.
-Browsers take a snap-shot of transformed elements and then re-render those elements' pixels with 3D transforms applied.
+3D transforms affect text rendering.
+When you apply a 3D transform, browsers take a snap-shot of the element and then re-render those pixels with 3D transforms applied.
 As such, fonts don't have the same anti-aliasing given their transformed size.

 <div style="overflow-x: hidden">
   <p class="pixelation-p" style="font-size: 2em">font-size: 2.5em</p>